 First off, for those of you who are reading this post and don’t know what a Philly Cheesesteak is, you are in a for a real treat.
 An authentic cheesesteak is made with well-seasoned rib eye beef, cheese, and more specifically “Wiz,” (no not the spray kind) and sautéed onions, all placed delicately on a fresh, soft Italian sub.
 It’s basically heaven in the form of a sandwich.
 The Philly Cheesesteak Company is the very first in London to bring real Philly Cheesesteaks to London, do not be fooled by the many imposters out there.

 We visited The Philly Cheesesteak Co. on a chilly Saturday afternoon in Old Spitalfields Market.
 They’ve got an awesome truck decked out to represent all that is great about the City of Brotherly Love – Phillies baseball memorabilia, the Liberty Bell, stars and stripes – it’s great, you can’t miss it!
+I have a friend who has a similar kind of truck for which he had to take HGV Cat C training to get a license.
+Thus I know it would not have been easy for this food truck owner to get his license.
 We were greeted by Philly native, PJ Teti, who left his London corporate job to bring a taste of his hometown to the Big Smoke.
 One day, PJ was really craving a Philly Cheesesteak and started to question why he couldn’t get a great one in London.
 It was at that moment, a few years ago, that he started experimenting with different ingredients at home to create his hometown comfort food.
 After a lot of trial and error, PJ got it right and with that, The Liberty Cheesesteak Company was born!
 Let freedom ring.

 The menu is filled with the classics – traditional Philly Cheesesteaks as well as specials such as Chicken Cheesesteaks.
 When you go to Liberty Cheesesteak Co, the key is knowing how to order and rehearse it ahead of time.
 Do you want a whole or a half sandwich?
 What kind of cheese – Wiz or Provolone (both are awesome but you need to try the Wiz) and Wit or Witout (onions).
 Put it altogether and you get “Whole + Wiz + Wit” or “Half + Provolone + Witout.”
 Simple.
 PJ treated us to two Italian hoagies, and 2 Wholes, one with Wiz, the other with provolone, both Wit, alongside a Soda Folk Cream Soda and Root Beer.